lenoxys/hacklab/docs/03-run/terraform/activities-terraform.rst

 Define the virtual router resource in ``main.tf``, and run ``terraform apply``.

-.. warning:: AWS and GCP have slight differences in the way that routing has to be configured.  **If you chose GCP as your cloud, you have an additional step!**
+.. warning:: GCP have slight differences in the way that routing has to be configured.  **If you chose GCP as your cloud, you have an additional step!**